google/material-design-lite/src/dialog/README.md

 Once you have dialog support create a dialog element.
 The element when using the polyfill **must** be a child of the `body` element.
 Within that container, add a content element with the class `mdl-dialog__content`.
-Add you content, then create an action container with the class `mdl-dialog__actions`.
+Add your content, then create an action container with the class `mdl-dialog__actions`.
 Finally for the markup, add your buttons within this container for triggering dialog functions.

 Keep in mind, the order is automatically reversed for actions.